If you are under 18

 The guardian/representative appointed to you by the government to assist you during your stay in Cyprus until you reach 18 years of age, will be present at your interview at the Asylum Service and will assist you with your application for family reunification.
 Your guardian/representative will accompany you whenever you have to talk to the authorities.
 S/he is there to ensure your best interests.
 This means that your needs, safety, well-being and your own views will be taken into account.
 Therefore an application to join your family member/relative will only be made if it is in your best interests.

-However, medical examinations will only take place if you and/or your guardian/representative agree in writing.
 The medical examination procedure will be explained to you by the Asylum Service officer and your guardian/representative.
 If there is anything that you do not understand, you should ask for it to be explained to you.

 What other information is needed in order to make a request for family reunification to a Dublin Country?